 - By chance, the episode of Merlin which featured King Arthur pulling Excalibur out of the Stone was broadcast on Christmas Eve, 2011.
 According to Arthurian Legend, Arthur pulled the Sword in the Stone out of its anvil on Christmas Day.

-- The Black Mirror episode "15 Million Merits", a dystopian satire of TV talent shows, was broadcast on Channel 4 immediately after the 2011 finale of talent show The X Factor ended on ITV1.
+- The Black Mirror episode "15 Million Merits".
+The theme of the episode was a dystopian satire of TV talent shows.
+At Charlie Brooker s request, the episode was broadcast on Channel 4 immediately after the 2011 finale of The X Factor ended on ITV1.

 - The remastered albums of The Beatles were released on 09/09/09, based on the infamous "lyrics" to "Revolution 9".
 Sgt.
 Pepper's Lonely Hearts Club Band was released worldwide on CD on 1 June 1987, so that it would indeed be "twenty years ago today."

 - Pink Floyd guitarist David Gilmour deliberately released his latest solo album, On An Island, a rumination on family life, aging, and mortality, on March 6th, 2006, the date of his 60th birthday.